ErpNetDocs/dev/topics/table-api/index.md

 For the **OData** source, you may leave this box empty.
 It is even advisable to first set the access for the OData source with an empty check box, verifying that the correct credentials (user, password) are set.
 If there is a problem, you will receive a notification.
 If everything is alright, you can proceed to configure the access for the other sources in the same way, but with the check box selected.

+**As of version 23.2 SP4**, it is no longer necessary to uncheck "**Skip test connection**", because the system behavior when disconnecting from TableAPI has been adjusted.

-Before the first run which loads the data after uploading the project, it is necessary to set the "**TopCount**" parameter to a value that does not limit the volume of the loaded data (e.g. 500000000, as shown in the picture):
+Before the first run which loads the data after uploading the project, it is necessary to set the "**TopCount**" parameter to a value that does not limit the volume of the loaded data (e.g. 500000000, as shown in the picture).
+Be careful not to set a too large value for the parameter.
+The maximum allowed value is 2^31 (MAXINT), after which the query will return an error.

 ![TopCount parameter](pictures/topcount.png)<br> _Picture 12_ <br>

-If for some reason the data source has been renamed, this can be easily corrected here by changing the "**baseURL**" parameter to match the correct one, without needing to make project corrections and re-uploads.
+If for whatever reason the data source has been renamed, this can be easily corrected here by changing the "**baseURL**" parameter to match the correct one, without needing to make project corrections and re-uploads.

 ### Conclusion

-Through these techniques, you can take advantage of PowerBI's incremental refresh capability, which makes the refresh time relatively constant and proportional to the growth of data in the last selected refresh periods.
+Through these techniques, you are ready to take advantage of PowerBI's incremental refresh capability, which makes the refresh time relatively constant and proportional to the growth of data in the last selected refresh periods.

 This capability has been tested in practice with 4 parallel connections, which did not lead to a significant load on the TableAPI site, AppServer, or SQL Server.
 We can assume that Refresh even with 5-10 connections will still be within the permissible load limits and will not significantly affect the system's performance.